 We are a one-man operational unit and media outlet engaged in activities for: information collection & delivery/retrieval, media & Internet and printing & publishing manufacturing.

-d) Metabolomics.
+c) Metabolomics.
 Biogas (CH4) is currently on the drawing board as a by-product of sugarcane production.
-Bioengineered cellulases, studying the -omics of sugar malabsorption in the lower gut, formic acid-producers and methanogens are all implicated in the metabolic and bioengineering of the goal for Rapid Natural Gas Process [RNGP] to feed electric grids in rural areas to supplement energy requirements in sugar plant central operations using low-lignin or physically/chemically-treated bagasse pith from sugarcane raw material.
+Bioengineered cellulases, studying the -omics of sugar malabsorption in the lower gut, formic acid-producers and methanogens are all implicated in the metabolic bioengineering for Rapid Natural Gas Process [RNGP] to feed electrical grids in rural areas to supplement energy requirements in sugar plant central operations using low-lignin or physically/chemically-treated bagasse pith from sugarcane raw material.
 (Cf. Fortis Inc. of BC Canada.)

 e) Nutrigenomics in Meat and Fish Farming.
-High-throughput screening of genetic biomarkers correlated with productive output including: growth rate, lean body mass (LBM), marbling and developmental traits of musculo-skeletal fibrillar structure and meat quality (texture and taste qualities) and genetics and breeding of desired animal livestock.
-Hi-histidine feeding and responsiveness to supplement feeding of amino acids (e. g. histidine, sulfur-containing amino acids) for production: a) salmon fisheries, b) milk replacer (MR) in piglet growers and c) cattle and dairy fed grass and legume silages, will be studies further.
+High-throughput screening of genetic biomarkers correlated with productive output including: growth rate, lean body mass (LBM) accretion, marbling and developmental traits of musculo-skeletal fibrillar structure and meat quality (texture and taste qualities) and the genetics, breeding & nutrition of the desired animal livestock.
+Hi-histidine feeding and responsiveness to supplement feeding of amino acids (e. g. his, arg, leu, lys, met) for production: a) salmon fisheries, b) milk replacer (MR) in piglet growers and c) cattle and dairy fed grass and legume silages, will be studies further.

 f) Biorenewable Products Engineering.
-These include isoprenoid-like IBPN polymeric resins for the use in tires, airports, countertops and paving or decks (amalgam with lignan) made from biofermented fibre from farmwaste or woodchip initially to CH4 and then to cyanide.
-Indonesia is a probable place for plasticworks manufacturing.
-A similar process as with rubber-making will be employed for this use.
+These include hi-impact vamp IBPN resins for the use in making tires, airports, countertops and pavement or decks made from biofermented fibre from farmwaste or woodchip initially to CH4 and then to cyanide as a hazardous intermediate.
+Indonesia is a probable place for plastics works manufacturing.
+A similar process as the ultra-advanced ''rubber-making'' enterprise to be employed for this use.